 - Maintaining a fixed GST rate at 12% with the availability of full ITC to the developers.
 This would remove the difference between the GST charged for affordable and normally priced homes, respectively.

 - If the builder has purchased around 80% of his raw materials from suppliers registered with GST then the rate imposed on the property under construction will be 5% and that too, without the benefit of ITC.

 As has been reported by the Minister of Finance, a seven-member GoM (Group of Ministers) will be shaped for bringing harmony to the different opinions on the Real Estate affairs.
 Thus, the demands of the builders and home buyers will be addressed by this team in the next meeting of the Council rather than by the 2019 Budget.

 Are you getting hooked to these mind-boggling updates from the industry?
-Get in touch with transventor.com to stay informed about what is happening in the Indian and Kolkata Real Estate.
+Get in touch with transventor.in to stay informed about what is happening in the Indian and Kolkata Real Estate.